-This quick tutorial will show you how to calculate the chi square statistic in SPSS and also how to interpret the result of the calculation.
+This quick tutorial will show you how to calculate the chi square (test of independence) statistic in SPSS and also how to interpret the result of the calculation.

 As usual with these quick tutorials, we’re starting from the assumption that you have already imported your data into SPSS, and you’re looking at a Data View screen that looks something like this (though with different categorical values, and perhaps additional columns).